 I was feeling all enlightened and grateful…then daytime hit and it got real!
 Without the safety net of friends at the studio tasks like crossing busy city streets, finding food and getting directions were difficult.
 Trying to communicate simple phrases like “ where is the restroom?” took so much time because of the language barrier.
 Although locals were helpful only knowing “Ni Hao” and “ Xie Xie” didn’t get me too far.
 I have to admit, there was a point in my trip I stayed in my hotel room for a few days because I was so overwhelmed.
 Using squat toilets and hearing wet splats of spit being ejected from the souls of locals onto elevators and food court floors really disturbed me.
 Being stared at like some mystical creature every time I went out left me feeling frustrated and even lonely.

 Let me tell you how good God is though.
 Just as I was about to sabotage the rest of my trip, I was introduced to Inga, a fellow Jamaican from Ft.
 Lauderdale.
 She took me to her favorite restaurant, a beautiful tea ceremony, encouraged me to visit Stone Forest and even invited me to her home!
 Meeting her made me a better traveler.
-Inga taught me all about VPNs, travel insurance and government registration for emergencies abroad (all the things my eager- to- travel behind was not aware of).
+Inga taught me all about VPNs, life insurance and government registration for emergencies abroad (all the things my eager- to- travel behind was not aware of).
 Even the connection between my Jamaican heritage and China was made clearer to me as we explored supermarkets.
 Things I grew up on in Miami like cho-cho, sugar apples and jackfruit were on the shelves!

 See y’all?
 I’m not dead or in a ditch.
 I’m only richer in experience and more confident as a dancer, traveler and woman.